stdio-cz/mhmp_mapk_integration-engine/README.md

 ## Migrating PostgreSQL database

 Before start the PostgreSQL database has to be created and migrated.
-In this case is used `db-migrate` from the `data-platform-schema-definitions` module.
+In this case is used `db-migrate` from the `golemio-schema-definitions` module.

-For more informations see [`data-platform-schema-definitions` README](https://gitlab.oict.cz/data-platform/schema-definitions/blob/master/README.md#data-platform-database-schema-definitions).
+For more informations see [`golemio-schema-definitions` README](https://gitlab.oict.cz/data-platform/schema-definitions/blob/master/README.md#data-platform-database-schema-definitions).

 ## Run